5 Decisions to Make as You Implement Open Book Management

 Many retail and restaurants use something called the ‘4-4-5 Accounting convention’ – which means to break time into fiscal weeks and months that add up to a quarter of two 4-week months and one 5-week month.
 Clear as mud, right?
 To break it down further, a fiscal week is typically either Sunday-Saturday or Monday-Sunday.
 In a busy, front-facing sales business, the Monday-Sunday fiscal week is ideal, as Thursday-Sunday are often the busiest days, and it makes sense for Saturday and Sunday to be in the same fiscal week.

 This means that fiscal weeks and calendar weeks are often out of sync!
 And that a fiscal month can bridge multiple months in the Gregorian calendar.
-For example, fiscal May is 4 weeks – May 3 – May 30 – with May 1-2 falling in fiscal April, and May 31 in fiscal June.
+For example, in 2021, fiscal May is 4 weeks – May 3 – May 30 – with May 1-2 falling in fiscal April, and May 31 in fiscal June.
 It takes some getting used to, but this convention streamlines a lot of reporting in Open Book and allows for clear comparisons to be made week-to-week across multiple fiscal years.

 The other benefit of using the 4-4-5 accounting convention is that it avoids having “stump weeks” – to match up with the calendar, a scoreboard would often contain stump weeks of 1-2 days.
 This makes any kind of trend assessment much harder to manage – in the May example above, the odds are very high that May 1-2 would be a pretty good “week”, falling on Saturday and Sunday.
 Next year, the same days would fall in different fiscal weeks — May 1 (Sunday) as its own week, and May 2 (Monday) with the next week — so it would be really hard to see any patterns or trends.